marcelocra/chrome-extension-cljs/README.md

 ## Installation

 1. Download the [`cljs.jar`][4] to your project folder.
+1. If you are using `tmux`, use the helper script to launch both watchers at the same time.

+   `$ ./launch-dev-env.sh`

+   Otherwise, run each script independently, in separate terminal windows:
-1. Run `java -cp src:cljs.jar clojure.main watch-background.clj` in one terminal
-   window, to generate the `out/background/background.js` file.
+   - `java -cp src:cljs.jar clojure.main watch-background.clj` generates the `out/background/background.js` file.
-1. Run `java -cp src:cljs.jar clojure.main watch-options.clj` in another
-   terminal window, to generate the `out/options/options.js` file.
+   - `java -cp src:cljs.jar clojure.main watch-options.clj` generates the `out/options/options.js` file.
 1. Load your folder in Chrome using the unpacked extensions support.

 ## A simpler version of this project, if you are starting